How to Use the Kano Model for Feature Prioritization

 Here’s an example of how some responses would map using this system:

 Then I averaged the responses to get an idea of where the feature landed.

 It’s also important to look at the distribution of the answers.
-If they’re really all over the board there was possibly some confusion about what the feature entailed.
+If they’re really all over the board there was possibly some confusion about what the feature entailed, or you didn’t do a good enough job of considering your target users.
 If they’re pretty consistent that’s a great sign.

 After your analysis is done, you’ll have a ranked list of features, quite honestly with the most important ones at the top and the least important at the bottom.
 No, this is not magic; it’s the Kano Model. 🔮